Don Shula Kids: How Many Children Did The Football Coach Have?

 — Miami Herald Sports (@HeraldSports) June 16, 2019

-In 2019, Sharon, who was born in 1962, spoke with Miami Herald writer Armando Salguero to speak about her memories of her father.
-In the piece, she was identified as a retired attorney, living in New York City.
+In 2019, Sharon, who was born in 1962, spoke with Miami Herald writer Armando Salguero to discuss her memories of her father.
+In the piece, she was identified as a retired attorney living in New York City.

 Sharon appears to keep a low public profile.
-A Facebook page belonging to a woman bearing her name, as well as Twitter and LinkedIn pages bearing her name, are seldom-used and offer little insight into her family, career, or advocacy.
+A Facebook page belonging to a woman bearing her name — as well as Twitter and LinkedIn pages bearing her name — are seldom-used and offer little insight into her family, career, or advocacy.

 Anne Shula Appears To Have Eschewed The Public Eye